alex-654/workbook/book_summary/completed_code/2 High-Quality Code.md

   question.
   Prototyping also works poorly when the design question is not specific enough.
 A design question like “Will this database framework work?” does not provide enough direction for prototyping.
 - Collaborative Design
-  In design, two heads are often better than one.
+  Two heads are often better than one.
 - Capturing Your Design Work
   Insert design documentation into the code itself